MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-handling-payment-disputes.md

 ms.reviewer: bholtorf
 ---

-# Handling vendor payment disputes
+# Handle vendor payment disputes

-You can mark a vendor ledger entry *On hold* if there is a dispute about a supplier document.
-This allows for maintaining transparency and efficiency when you handle vendor disputes, so that your employees can effectively manage and resolve issues.
+You can mark a vendor ledger entry as **On hold** if there's a dispute about a supplier document.
+The on hold status helps you maintain transparency and efficiency while you manage and resolve the issue.

-## To mark a vendor ledger entry On hold
+## To set a vendor ledger entry on hold

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendor ledger entries**, and then choose the related link.
 2. Select the entry that you want to mark.
 3. Choose **Edit List**.
 You can now enter up to 3 characters (likely your initials) in the **On Hold** field to indicate the document is on hold.

-## On hold entries and the Suggest Vendor Payments batch job
+## On hold entries, and the Suggest Vendor Payments batch job

 The **Suggest Vendor Payments** batch job excludes vendor ledger entries that are **On Hold**.
 To learn more, go to [Suggest vendor payments](payables-how-suggest-vendor-payments.md).